 List any additional resources

-If applicable, list additional resources that the reader may utilize after reading your book.
+If applicable, list additional resources the reader may utilize after reading your book.

 Outline templates